nickedes/suite/R/Readme.md

 1. artists.R -> Plot of `artists` and it's `count`(No. of scrobbles).
 2. plays.R -> Plots no. of scrobbles against time.

+# Todo:

+1. A plot which shows `artists` vs `scrobbles` during a particular time duration only.